FirebirdSQL/firebird/doc/sql.extensions/README.packaged_temporary_tables.md

-# Declared Local Temporary Tables in Packages (FB 6.0)
+# Packaged Temporary Tables (FB 6.0)

-Firebird 6.0 supports declaring local temporary tables in SQL packages.
+Firebird 6.0 supports declaring temporary tables in SQL packages.

-These tables are declared in package metadata.
 Internally, they are stored as package-owned persistent temporary table metadata, identified through `RDB$PACKAGE_NAME`.
 Their data remains temporary: transaction-local for `ON COMMIT DELETE ROWS` and connection-local for `ON COMMIT PRESERVE ROWS`.

 ## Syntax

-Declared local temporary tables can be used in package declarations.
+Packaged temporary tables can be used in package header and body.

 ```sql
 CREATE PACKAGE <package_name>